Surprise, Arizona: Largest employers

-According to the city's 2016 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the state of Arizona's 2023 COG employer database, the top employers in the city are:

+Arts and culture

+Surprise Regional Library, a $5.5 million, 20000 sqft library, is located in Surprise’s Recreation Campus.
+Surprise has two other city library branches, one in the original townsite (Hollyhock branch) and one in north Surprise (Asante branch).
+On July 1, 2023, the city of Surprise created the Surprise Public Library systems, taking ownership of the three Maricopa County libraries within its borders.

+Surprise has a variety of public art installations across the city.
+Many public installations have been in collaboration with WHAM community art center which is also in Surprise.

+The city has several holiday events throughout the year, such as their Easter Eggstavaganza and Sparkling Surprise Christmas event, which are both hosted at the city's recreation campus.
+They also host several smaller community engagement events throughout the year such as Sundays in the Park and Lunchtime Theater.

 Sports

 The city is the spring training home of the Kansas City Royals and the Texas Rangers baseball teams.
 These Major League Baseball teams use Surprise Stadium for their activities.
 The city also hosted a Golden Baseball League team in 2005, the Surprise Fightin' Falcons and the Recreation Campus ballpark and is the home city for a team in the Arizona Fall League, the Surprise Saguaros.
 It also hosted ESPN SportsCenter's 50 States in 50 Days segment on August 11, 2005.

-As part of the city's Recreation Campus, Surprise is also home to the Surprise Tennis and Racquet Complex (STRC).
-Since its opening in August 2007, the complex has received numerous awards, including being named the 2008 Outstanding Facility of the year award by the USTA.
+As part of the city's Recreation Campus, Surprise is also home to the Surprise Tennis and Racquet Complex.
 The complex hosts various professional events throughout the year, including the Outback Champion Series tour, a USTA Pro Circuit event, and many USTA regional and sectional events.
 In 2009 the complex was chosen as the site for the Fed Cup Quarter Final between the U.S. and Argentina, and also that year it was chosen as the location for the first United States National Pickleball championships.

+Parks and recreation

+The city has a 10562 sqft Aquatics Center as well as the smaller Hollyhock community pool.
+Surprise’s Oasis Swim center is set to open in May 24, 2025.
+It will include six waterslides, an Olympic sized pool, and a diving pool.

+The city of Surprise has 17 city-owned parks across the city.
+Most notably Surprise Community Park on the recreation campus at city center.
+The 25 acre park hosts a playground, pickleball courts, basketball courts, a fishing lake, and dog parks.

 Government

 Surprise is governed on the local level by a mayor and a six-member city council.
 The mayor is elected at large, while the council members are elected from the six districts which they represent.
 All city council elections are officially nonpartisan.
-All representatives serve four-year terms.
-The current mayor is Skip Hall.
+All representatives serve staggered four-year terms as of 1981.
+The current mayor is Kevin Sartor.

-The local government website earned a "Sunny Award" for the proactive disclosure of government data from Sunshine Review.